Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 ### 🪶 Join the journey!
 Your feedback and contributions are invaluable.
 Here's how you can help:
 - **Report Issues**: Encounter a bug?
 Have a suggestion?
-[Open an issue here](https://github.com/Hugo-COLLIN/SaveMyPhind-conversation-exporter/issues).
+[Open an issue](https://github.com/Hugo-COLLIN/SaveMyPhind-conversation-exporter/issues).
 - **Suggest Features**: Have ideas for new features or improvements?
-Join the discussion on the [discussions page](https://github.com/Hugo-COLLIN/SaveMyPhind-conversation-exporter/discussions).
+[Join the discussions page](https://github.com/Hugo-COLLIN/SaveMyPhind-conversation-exporter/discussions).
 - **Code Contributions**: Skilled in coding?
 Fork this repository and submit pull requests to help improve the extension.
 Please see the [project license](LICENSE).

 <br>